Musepack: Technical details

 The psychoacoustic model of MPC is based on MPEG ISO model 2, but is extended by CVD (clear voice detection).
 The quantization algorithm of the MPC encoder performs spectral shaping of the noise, called adaptive noise shaping (ANS), in order to overcome the low frequency resolution of the polyphase quadrature filter bands.

 MPC uses the APEv2 tag metadata container.

 Musepack is mainly optimized for transparent encoding at the "--standard" preset (175-185 kbit/s).
-Very few optimisations have been made at lower bitrates (like 128 kbit/s).
+Very few optimizations have been made at lower bitrates (like 128 kbit/s).
 Nevertheless, various listening tests have been conducted in which Musepack has performed well at both lower and higher bitrates.